Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Appendix A: Experimental Details

+For fair comparisons, unless otherwise specified, we consistently used the Llama3-8B \cite{dubey2024llama} as the LLM in all the LLM-enhanced CTR methods.
 Besides, we also reproduced two representative PLM-enhanced methods: \begin{itemize}[topsep=0pt,leftmargin=10pt] \item \textbf{CELA} (arXiv'24) \citep{wang2024cela}: CELA first pretrains a PLM on item descriptions, then aligns item textual embeddings with pretrained ID-based embeddings, and finally merges them into CTR models for enhancement.
 We selected Robert-base \cite{liu2019roberta} as the PLM as it performs the best in the original paper. \item \textbf{ClickPrompt} (WWW'24) \citep{lin2024clickprompt}: ClickPrompt uses a CTR model to encode instances into soft tokens, which are then treated as prefix tokens in a PLM for generating instance-level semantic knowledge.
 Following the original paper, we selected Robert-base \cite{liu2019roberta} as the PLM in our experiment. \end{itemize}